Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   <figcaption> Figure 8.
 The Raw Census Dataset  </figcaption>
   </figure> <br>

-<p> The second header needs to be deleted, though before doing so, be sure to rename the columns in the first header that you need.
+<p> The second header needs to be deleted, though before doing so, be sure to rename the columns in the first header.
 In Figure 9 below, several of the columns in the main header were renamed.   </p> <br>